strues/retinajs/README.md

 <script type="text/javascript" src="/scripts/retina.min.js"></script>
 ```

-Note that only the minified file is designed to be directly placed into your html.
+**Note that only the minified file is designed to be directly placed into your html.**

 The other way to use retina.js is to `import` it as part of a larger build process.
 In this case, retina.js won't run automatically.
-Instead it'll let you determine when you'd like it to run.
+Instead, it'll let you determine when you'd like it to run.

 ```JavaScript
 import retina from 'retina';